By using this site, you agree to our Privacy Policy and our Terms of Use. Close

 Forums - Nintendo - Game Key Cards 1 Year In

 I understand the issue with the cost of the game carts and also the storage limitations, and I feel that is an oversight on Nintendo's behalf that should have been thought better of and reworked before Sw2 released.
 Despite those hurdles, Cyberpunk and Indiana have shown that, within reason, it can be done with talent and care.
 I purchased those two games not knowing if I'll ever actually play them.
-I bought them purposefully to support quality games with physical releases.
+I bought them solely to support quality games with physical releases.

 After the onslaught of game announcements the past couple weeks, you can bet that if there is a physical option for any of them, that's where my dollars will be spent.